emerywebster/emerywebster.github.io/work/foxden.md

 ---

 This story is in-progress and coming soon.
-For now, feel free to try out this interactive prototype for the mobile 'invite' experience.
+For now, feel free to try this working prototype (all features are now live in the mobile app):

 <a href="http://ux.emerywebster.com/foxden/ios/frame.html" target="_blank"><img src="https://cloud.githubusercontent.com/assets/178044/24775315/83c31a1c-1ad9-11e7-9af5-126259155120.png" alt="foxden mobile prototype" /></a>